ajish097/lanyon/_posts/2017-04-07-THE MAX LINES [MAXLN].md

 ---
 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-MML-AM_CHTML'></script>

-This is an interesting problem which can be sovled with the help of some elementary level calculus.
+This is an interesting problem which can be solved with the help of some elementary level calculus.
 The whole idea is to use the concept of maximizing a function.

 From [thales theorem](https://en.wikipedia.org/wiki/Thales%27_theorem) we know that the  $$\angle CAB$$ is right angle.